Spiritual Warfare:

 If we become distracted by an ideal of perfection, we will find ourselves lost in a revolving door that takes us further away from the pure path that is set before us, and once again we become entangled with the works of the flesh and condemnation.
 The Christian life is not about a million do's and don'ts, its more about do unto others what you would have them do unto you.

 To possess a perfect heart before God, means that our intentions, motives and purposes agree with the heart of God.
 We acknowledge His love for us, and have made a decision to return that love because He first loved us, but our perfection will not be complete until our full redemption in Christ at His 2nd Coming.
 Conforming to the image of Christ is a process of growth in the knowledge and power of Christ as we draw nearer to Him.
 Like a baby, we first receive the pure milk of the Word, and as we mature spiritually, we are able to digest the meat.
-God is full of mercy and grace towards His children, and seeks to deliver them out of trouble and restore them back to fellowship with Him, if we fall away.
+God is full of mercy and grace towards His children, and seeks to deliver us out of trouble and restore us back to fellowship with Him, if we should fall away.
 When our heart is right with God, we are motivated by the things of God, but by no means does this guarantee that we will never fail God or others.

 The righteous will continue to acknowledge their mistakes and change their course or direction in life.
 A true believer is in a continual state of repentance by putting off the works of the flesh and continuing in the things of God.
 A Christian may suffer from his or her errors, but to remain in a state of condemnation and retardant growth because of them does not work the grace or righteousness of God.
 God looks at the intent of the heart and not our weaknesses and failures.